brickadia-community/omegga/docs/metrics.md

 A few things this arrangement is doing on purpose:

-- **Neither Prometheus nor VictoriaMetrics publishes a port.** Neither has any authentication, and VictoriaMetrics' HTTP API includes both writes and series deletion, so being unreachable is what protects them.
-Add `ports: - '127.0.0.1:9090:9090'` to prometheus if you want its own UI on the host; that keeps it off the network while making it reachable locally.
+- **VictoriaMetrics publishes no port.** It has no authentication, and its HTTP API includes both writes and series deletion, so being unreachable is what protects it.
+Add `ports: - '127.0.0.1:8428:8428'` if you want its UI on the host; that keeps it off the network while making it reachable locally.
 - **The metrics port is not published either**, and does not need to be.
-Only `prometheus` talks to it, over the compose network.
+Only `victoriametrics` talks to it, over the compose network.
 The token is still set because omegga warns about an off-loopback bind without one, and because anything else you later attach to that network could otherwise read it.
 - **`instance: server-1` appears twice**, in the scrape config and in `metrics.prometheus.instance`.
 They have to agree or the dashboards query unfiltered and chart every scraped server at once.
 A second omegga is another service, another `targets` entry, and a distinct `instance`.
-- **Prometheus keeps 15 days, VictoriaMetrics keeps two years.** Losing `prometheus`'s volume costs nothing durable; the one worth backing up is `victoriametrics`.

-The web UI reads from Prometheus here, so its range picker only reaches back as far as `retentionDays`.
-VictoriaMetrics answers the same `/api/v1/query` and `/api/v1/query_range` that omegga uses, so pointing `url` at `http://victoriametrics:8428` and raising `retentionDays` gives the dashboards the full two years instead.
+- **2 year retention.** You can edit `'-retentionPeriod=2y'` to be longer.
+  `retentionDays` has to match whatever you set, since it caps how far back the web UI range picker reaches: leaving it at 15 would hide almost everything stored.
+The `victoriametrics` volume is the one worth backing up.

+VictoriaMetrics answers the same `/api/v1/query` and `/api/v1/query_range` that omegga uses, which is why `metrics.prometheus.url` points at it directly.
+A Prometheus in front of it, buffering and writing through with `remote_write`, is a reasonable arrangement too, but it is a second service to run for storage this already does.

 ## Game metrics